Maui Weather Forecast for May 26, 2026 | Maui Now

 Synopsis

-A broad ridge of high pressure north of the Hawaiian Islands will dominate our weather with continued moderate to locally strong trade winds.
-An upper level trough east of the islands may help enhance trade showers the next few days.
-A new mid week upper level low moving in west of the islands may pass over the state Friday into Saturday.
-This feature may enhance showers.
+A high pressure ridge north of the state will dominate our weather pattern through the week.
+A upper level low west of the islands will move towards the islands, and could enhance showers this weekend.

 Short term update